-- Module 4: Research in Applied Linguistics - This module explores the implications of research findings for future professional practice and aims to encourage the participants to exercise an enquiring approach in their future career.
-The module takes place in the Spring semester, before students start to collect data for the dissertation.
+- Module 4: Research in Language and Linguistics - This module explores the implications of research findings in language and applied linguistics for future professional practice and aims to encourage the participants to exercise an enquiring approach in their future career.

 Candidates for entry to the Postgraduate Certificate/Diploma/MA programme must normally possess:

 - A degree (normally 2.2 or above) of an approved university or institution.